 The constructor is a special method, added with PHP 5, that is executed when an object is created.
 A constructor isn’t required, and you don’t need to use a constructor if you don’t want to set any property values or perform any actions when the object is created.
 Only one constructor is allowed.

-The constructor has a special name so that PHP knows to execute the method when an object is created.
+The constructor has a special name so that PHP knows to execute the method when an object is created or constructed.
 Constructors are named __construct (two underscores).
 Constructors are functions that are invoked when you create a new instance of the class.
 They look like normal methods, with the exception that their name is always __construct, and that they do not have a return statement, as they always have to return the new instance.

 $this->total = 0; // starts with a 0 total